zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 1. Click the Map to EDI-Generate action and select Edit.
 2. Click on Developer mode
    ![Devmode diagram](images/b2b-outbound9.png =50%x*)
-3. From Source, expand the root element, expand AcmePurchaseOrder and From Target, expand the root element, expand TranslateInput, expand edi-xml-document, expand transaction-data and map all the mandatory elements
+3. From Source, expand the root element, expand AcmePurchaseOrder and From Target, expand the root element, expand TranslateInput, expand edi-xml-document, expand transaction-data and map all the mandatory elements given below.

 | Source | Target |
 | --- | --- |